 Regardless of what type or size of business you are in, there are also some general opportunities to make savings from your business vehicles.
 Here are a few ideas:

-1. Save on insurance with a dash cam
+1. Save on insurance

+You can also save on insurance in many cases if you have a dash cam fitted.
 The dashboard camera, or dash cam, is a small camera that is fixed to the front or back of your vehicle.
 They can be hard wired or powered by the cigarette lighter.
 The camera records on a continuous loop.
 The advantage of having a dash cam is that if you have an accident or your vehicle is vandalised, the dash cam can provide important evidence of who is at fault.
 The cost of those devices is minimal – around £30 – and most users not only believe that they will help with disputes, but also that they drive more safely as a result of having the camera.
 What’s more some insurance company now offer lower premiums if you have dash cams fitted.